 Jill joined Watsi on January 30th, 2017.
-Five years ago, Jill joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jill's most recent donation supported Alejandro, a tech-savvy 11-year-old from Bolivia, to fund life-changing heart surgery so he can grow up in good health.
+Six years ago, Jill joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jill's most recent donation supported Benedister, a hardworking 45-year-old mother from Kenya, to fund ankle repair surgery so that she can walk.

 Alejandro is a tech-savvy 11-year-old boy from western Bolivia who just finished fifth grade.
 He loves everything related to computers and video games.
 He lives with his parents, who are both schoolteachers, and his two younger brothers.
 Alejandro was born with a ventricular septal defect, a cardiac condition in which a hole exists between the two lower chambers of the heart.
 Blood leaks through this hole without first passing through the lungs to obtain oxygen, leaving him feeling weak and short of breath.
 Fortunately, Alejandro is scheduled to undergo heart surgery on July 27th with the support of our long-standing medical partner Haiti Cardiac Alliance, which is now growing and expanding into Bolivia.
 Surgeons will close the hole with a patch, allowing blood to properly flow through his body and improving his quality of life.
 Another organization, Gift of Life International, is contributing $2,500 to pay for a portion of Alejandro's procedure costs.
 Our medical partner is requesting $1,500 to cover the remaining costs, which cover surgical expenses, cardiac exams, medications, and travel fees so Alejandro and his family can travel to receive his life-changing cardiac procedure in La Paz.
 Alejandro shares, "I am excited to be allowed to play soccer once I have recovered from my surgery!"